wandb/docs/docs/support/how_can_admins_restrict_ml_engineers_have_access_modify_example.md

 tags:
    - launch
 ---

-This can be controlled by [queue config templates](../guides/launch/setup-queue-advanced.md), which expose certain queuefields for non-team-admin users to edit within limits defined by admin users.
-Only team admins can create or edit queues, including defining which fields are exposed and the limits for them.
+Control access to certain queue fields for non-team-admin users through [queue config templates](../guides/launch/setup-queue-advanced.md).
+Team admins define which fields are exposed to non-admin users and set the editing limits.
+Only team admins have the ability to create or edit queues.